jash9119/profile-jash/README.md

 # Jash profile site

-This is my profile website, where I try my best to showcase projects I have done so far.
+This is my profile website => https://jashsayshi.netlify.app , where I try my best to showcase projects I have done so far.
 I am constantly learning new things and may not update it as regularly.
 However, I hope I can keep adding new changes and make this better.

 Additionally, this webpage was highly influenced by the tutorial and yt channel : https://youtu.be/b0pkpcD8Ms4?si=cU_U1dcUIMat18An please do check them out!

-# React + Vite
+## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.